miker704/Strife/patches2.md

     - Added the ability to show the option of gifting a nitro basic membership in the nitro basic membership modal.
     - Added the ability to show the option of gifting a nitro basic or pro membership to be passed from the nitro store to and through the nitro plan selection modal.
     - Added rescale for position for mini current user account card when screen is less than or equal to 573px in height.
+    - Added the ability to copy dm message id when clicking the copy id setting button.

 ## Backend Changes

 - Discord does allow channels with name of more than 100 characters long but instead of erroring out it splices the name after the 100 character and creates it.
 So changes to the backend to prevent channel if the name fails to fall in a specified range between 1 and 100 characters.